-I am writing immediately after the Chauvin Guilty Verdict was called.
+This is being written immediately after the Chauvin Guilty Verdict.
 A White middle-aged man was interviewed after the verdict and admitted he had googled "What can a White person do to help Black lives matter?"
-He did not have the chance to say what the result was, but that basic question must be normal, especially among White people.
+He did not have the chance to say what the result was, but that basic question must be explored by everyone.

 I am White.
-46 years ago, in July of 1975, I purchased a wonderful home in the Dallas Black community that was being evacuated by White people.
-White flight was going full speed in Dallas.
-Fortunately, I was a social worker working as a Child Abuse Investigator for Dallas County and knew Dallas well, and the area where my home is now.
-It is a good place to live.
-My kids all agree and all live in the area with their families.
+46 years ago, in July of 1975, I purchased my wonderful home in the Dallas Black community that was being evacuated by White people.
+White flight was only 10 years old and going full speed in Dallas.
+Fortunately, I was a social worker working as a Child Abuse Investigator for Dallas County and knew Dallas well.
+I knew the area of the home I was buying would be a very good place to live.
+It was the best purchase decision I ever made!
+My 4 kids all agree and live with their families in the area.
 The furthest away is 6 miles.

 The first thing a White person can do is to monitor their own behavior and stop any openly racist behaviors they may be doing out of habit.

 I have lived long enough to know that nobody can claim they are not racist.
-Anyone who tries to claim they are the "least racist person in this room" must know that such an argument or statement is absolutely worthless.
-Too often it is a red flag.
+Anyone who tries to claim they are the "least racist person in this room" must know that such a statement is absolutely worthless and only a red flag.
 Your life and decisions and actions will show if you are racist.
 You can NEVER verbally claim you are not racist.
-That can only happen after you have died.
-It can only be affirmed by those who knew you in life.
+Such judgments can only be made after you have died.
+They can only be made by those who knew you in life.

 Racism is deep.
 Being racist in the U.S. is painfully normal.
 It is institutional!
 We must work on it constantly.
 That work is never finished.